VDA5050/VDA5050/VDA5050_EN.md

 It is valid to send an order without a horizon.

 An order message does not necessarily describe the full transport order.
-For traffic control and to accommodate resource constrained vehicles, the full transport order (which might consist of many nodes and edges) can be split up into many sub-orders, which are connected via their `orderId` and `orderUpdateId`.
+For traffic control and to accommodate resource constrained mobile robots, the full transport order (which might consist of many nodes and edges) can be split up into many sub-orders, which are connected via their `orderId` and `orderUpdateId`.
 The process of updating an order is described in the next section.

 ### 6.6.2 Orders and order update

-To support traffic management, master control can split the path communicated via order into two parts:
+To support traffic management, fleet control can split the path communicated via order into two parts:

-- *"Base"*: This is the defined route that the AGV is allowed to travel.
-All nodes and edges of the base route have already been released by the master control for the vehicle.
+- *"Base"*: This is the defined route that the mobile robot is allowed to travel.
+All nodes and edges of the base route have already been released by the fleet control for the mobile robot.
 The last node of the base is called decision point.
-- *"Horizon"*: This is the route currently planned by master control for the AGV to travel after the decision point.
-The horizon route has not yet been released by the master control.
+- *"Horizon"*: This is the route currently planned by fleet control for the mobile robot to travel after the decision point.
+The horizon route has not yet been released by the fleet control.

-The AGV shall stop at the decision point if no further nodes and edges are added to the base.
-In order to ensure a fluent movement, the master control should extend the base before the AGV reaches the decision point, if the traffic situation allows for it.
+The mobile robot shall stop at the decision point if no further nodes and edges are added to the base.
+In order to ensure a fluent movement, the fleet control should extend the base before the mobile robot reaches the decision point, if the traffic situation allows for it.

 Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable, the base cannot be changed.
-The master control shall therefore assume that the base has already been executed by the AGV.
+The fleet control shall therefore assume that the base has already been executed by the mobile robot.
 A later section describes a procedure to cancel an order, but this is also considered unreliable due to the communication limitations mentioned above.

-The master control has the possibility to change the horizon by sending an updated route to the AGV which includes the changed list of nodes and edges.
+The fleet control has the possibility to change the horizon by sending an updated route to the mobile robot which includes the changed list of nodes and edges.
 The procedure for changing the horizon route is shown in Figure 4.

 ![Figure 4 Procedure for changing the driving route "Horizon"](./assets/driving_route_horizon.png)
 >Figure 4 Procedure for changing the driving route "Horizon"

-In Figure 4, an initial order is first sent by the master control at time t = 1.
+In Figure 4, an initial order is first sent by the fleet control at time t = 1.
 Figure 5 shows the pseudocode of a possible order.
 For the sake of readability, a complete JSON example has been omitted here.